The best way to get brand attributes examples and really understand them is by thinking of a party you went to.

 2. Keep it simple

-The important thing for every brand is not to overwhelm your audience with too many elements.
+Don’t overwhelm your audience with too many elements.

 3. Keep it integrated